Duchess Kate And Prince William Baby News: Online Trolls Say Third Baby A ‘Parasite,’ Not Sympathetic

 “The Duchess knew it wasn’t possible for her first baby to be born at home, but she asked for a home birth for the second.
 Officials and doctors thought it too risky.
 There was concern and in the end she decided against it.”

-Regardless as to what type of birth Kate Middleton and Prince William decide upon, the Duchess is wished a happy and healthy pregnancy from this point forward.
+Regardless as to what type of birth Kate Middleton and Prince William decide upon, the duchess is wished a happy and healthy pregnancy from this point forward.

 [Featured Image by Darren Staples/Pool/Getty Images]